sifzerda/ImageUp/README.md

 •  Cloud Storage Services:

-•	Amazon S3: Provides scalable object storage.
-You can use AWS SDKs or libraries like aws-sdk to interact with S3.
+•	~~Amazon S3: Provides scalable object storage.
+You can use AWS SDKs or libraries like aws-sdk to interact with S3.~~ couldn't create user
-•	Google Cloud Storage: Similar to S3, but part of Google Cloud Platform.
-Use @google-cloud/storage to interact with it.
+•	~~Google Cloud Storage: Similar to S3, but part of Google Cloud Platform.
+Use @google-cloud/storage to interact with it.~~ issue
 •	Microsoft Azure Blob Storage: Offers scalable storage with integration through Azure SDKs.
+- ~~firebase -- ~~ free but wouldn't work

 •  Image Hosting Services:

 •	~~Cloudinary: Provides an image and video management service with APIs for uploading, storing, and manipulating images.
 It also offers free tiers and easy integration.~~
-•	Imgur: A popular image hosting service with a straightforward API.
-Good for smaller projects or testing.
+~~•	Imgur: A popular image hosting service with a straightforward API.
+Good for smaller projects or testing.~~ (not free)
 •	Flickr: Offers image hosting with API access.
 It's more oriented towards photo-sharing but can be used for hosting as well.

 •  Custom Hosting: